Best USB WiFi Adapters for PC and Laptop

 Summary

-If you are unsure which USB network adapter will work in your wireless network be sure to get a dual-band dongle as they will work in almost any network.
+If you are unsure which USB network adapter will work in your wireless network be sure to get a dual-band dongle at minimum as they will work in almost any network.

-Dual-band will work with both the older 2.4 GHz and new 5 GHz frequencies.
+Dual-band will work with both the older 2.4 GHz and 5 GHz frequencies, and tri-band units add the 6 GHz band on top of that.

 Also, be sure your operating system is supported by the dongle and the drivers available.